First Dutch Expedition to the East Indies: Voyage

-The fleet sailed from the port of Texel on April 2, 1595.
-They made good time at first, passing the Canary Islands on April 26 and landing at the Isla de Mayo on April 19, but soon the wind died, and they were able to make only slow progress.
-They did not cross the equator until June 4, and did not sight Africa until August 2.
+The fleet sailed from the port of Texel on 2 April 1595.
+They made good time at first, passing the Canary Islands on 26 April and landing at the Isla de Mayo on 19 April, but soon the wind died, and they were able to make only slow progress.
+They did not cross the equator until 4 June, and did not sight Africa until 2 August.
 In October, they landed at Madagascar, where they were forced to stay for six months, losing many men to illness; by the time they left, 71 men had died.
-Among the dead was the skipper of the Hollandia, Jan Dignumsz.
+Among the dead was the skipper of Hollandia, Jan Dignumsz.
 His death set off a bitter feud over who would succeed that ended only when one of the officers, Gerrit van Beuningen, was put in irons for the remainder of the voyage.

 At Bantam

 In June 1596, the fleet reached Bantam (Banten), Java but were received poorly due to the machinations of the Portuguese, who persuaded the Bantamese to raise their prices to absurdly high levels.
 They were also denied access to water, and when some of them went to Sumatra to get more, a number of men, including de Houtman, were captured and held until ransomed.
 De Houtman, by this time, was the de facto leader of the expedition, most of his opponents having been either killed or disgraced by this time.
 After being ransomed, he bombarded the city with cannon fire and raided several spice-carrying ships coming into Bantam from Banda and Borneo.
 Outraged, the Bantamese, sent men throughout the surrounding islands, warning them about the Dutch.
-At Sidayu, near Surabaya, the ships were boarded by natives and twelve men were killed in the ensuing battle, including the skipper of the Amsterdam.
-Soon after, at Madura, when the royal family sailed out to meet to Dutch, the Amsterdam opened fire, killing the prince, the priest, and many others.
+At Sidayu, near Surabaya, the ships were boarded by natives and twelve men were killed in the ensuing battle, including the skipper of Amsterdam.
+Soon after, at Madura, when the royal family sailed out to meet to Dutch, Amsterdam opened fire, killing the prince, the priest, and many others.

 Return home

 At this point, the entire expedition was on the brink of disaster.
 Only 94 of the original 248 men were still alive, and the leaders were split into two factions, one led by de Houtman and the other by Jan Meulenaer, who disagreed on where the fleet should go next.
 When Meulanaer suddenly died under mysterious circumstances, de Houtman was seized and put on trial by the Ships' Council.
-On grounds of insufficient evidence, he was released, but by this time the Amsterdam was in such bad condition that it had to be set adrift and burnt.
+On grounds of insufficient evidence, he was released, but by this time Amsterdam was in such bad condition that it had to be set adrift and burnt.
 The fleet was in such bad shape that it was decided to head south, making one last stop at Bali, and then sail back to the Netherlands.
-The crew found Bali to be quite amiable, and set sail for home on February 26, 1597, reaching Texel on August 14 of the same year.
+The crew found Bali to be quite amiable, and set sail for home on 26 February 1597, reaching Texel on 14 August of the same year.